systemsecologygroup/TempSizeMod/Models/ModDev/README.md

 Each modified version is an addition of the previous one, using the base model as v0.
 In each model variation we examine the change in phytoplankton biomass and phytoplankton community size compositions.
 All model variations are subject to a medium nutrient level (1 µmol PO4 L-1) and a sinusoidal mixing frequency (4 times year-1).
-Model normally runs for 5 years.
+Model runs for 5 years, model contains 3/15 phytoplankton size classes.

 v1.0
 The modifications are: